cdjohnnatha/rabbitmq-client-wrapper/README.md

 ---

 ## How it Works!
-Take a look that you have basically two important functions which is Sender and Cosume.
+Take a look that you have basically two important functions which is Sender and Consume.
 Sender you can send message throw RabbitMQ using a method called **sendToQueue** where you **must** use a function from Consume called **consumefromQueue**.

 The tool was implemented using an idea of **in** and **out** queues, so is **required identify in the begin of queue if the queue is 'input-' or 'output-'**, for example: input-myQueue, output-myQueue **(the pattern of 'input-' and 'output-' can be changed in .env file)**.